cca/cca_invenio/notes/develop.md

 ## Custom code & views

+These are added in the site folder.
+We can place multiple modules there but right now "cca" is the only one.
+We should use this container for our custom fields and CLI commands.

 https://inveniordm.docs.cern.ch/develop/howtos/custom_code/

 There is a demo of a custom view at `/vocablist` which lists all vocabs and links to their API routes.